 MATTHEW PRITCHARD (1973-)

 Founder of the Dirty Sanchez extreme stunt crew with his mate Lee Dainton from Pontypŵl.
-Their MTV show and movies combine laconic disregard for personal safety with infantile interest in bodily excretions in such memorable features as ‘Beer Enema’, ‘Pubic Pizza’ and ‘Spunk Chops’.
+Their MTV show and movies combined laconic disregard for personal safety with infantile interest in bodily excretions in such memorable features as ‘Beer Enema’, ‘Pubic Pizza’ and ‘Spunk Chops’.
+Now 50, he’s arrived at a rough approximation of maturity with reinvent-the-wheel cookery programmes on implacably dumbed-down and irredeemably uncool BBC Wales.

 ANGHARAD REES (1944-2012)